The Economic Impact of World War I

 U.S. exports to Europe increased as those countries geared up for war.
 Later, U.S. spending increased as it prepared to enter the war itself.
-It cost $32 billion or 52 percent of gross domestic product.
+It cost $32 billion or 52% of the gross domestic product.
 Here's how it was paid for:

-- 58 percent from war bonds and Treasury notes.
+- 58% from war bonds and Treasury notes.

-Before World War I, at least 90 percent of American blacks remained in the South.
+Before World War I, at least 90% of American Blacks remained in the South.
 They were illiterate and poor due to Jim Crow laws.
-After the war, blacks moved north in the Great Migration.
+After the war, Blacks moved north in the Great Migration.
 The war had slowed immigration from Europe, creating a labor shortage in the North.
-Companies began recruiting black Southerners to work in their factories.
-Returning black veterans were open to a new way of life.
-By the 1970s, 47 percent of blacks lived in big cities in the North and West.
+Companies began recruiting Black Southerners to work in their factories.
+Returning Black veterans were open to a new way of life.
+By the 1970s, 47% of Blacks lived in big cities in the North and West.